 But is this interpretation supported by i33 itself?

-I have written an article comparing three interpretations of i33, which I call 'Obsesseo first', 'Direct attack' and 'Demonstration purposes only':
+In preparation for this new interpretation, I have written an article comparing three generic interpretations of i33, which I call 'Obsesseo first', 'Direct attack' and 'Demonstration purposes only':

-The basic idea is that the Obsesseo first interpretation supposes the i33 plays teach us not to attack from wards.
+The basic idea is that the Obsesseo first interpretation supposes that the i33 plays teach us a specific method of attack, which is to not to attack from wards.
 Instead, you approach the opponent in a counter ward and attack from there, or (if your opponent attacks your counter ward) you counter their attack.
 This leads to the opponent being able to counter your counter and so on.
+This is based on a very literal reading of i33 and supposes that the order of actions in i33 are martially valid.
+It also assigns the term 'Obsesseo' or 'Siege' to mean specific types of counter wards that should be used, and often takes other bits of text (such as not attacking below) to be sweeping statements about fencing in general.

-The Direct attack interpretation is as I've described above, that i33 is depicting attacks and we only believe they are counter wards because of a quirk in how the manuscript teaches these things.
-However, as direct attacks pass through counter wards, this interpretation allows for the use of counter wards, but that these counter wards must be more closely related to attacks than in the other interpretation.
+The Direct attack interpretation suggests that i33 is depicting attacks and that these are codified in the counter wards (e.g. positions like halpschilt).
+We only believe they are counter wards because of a quirk in how the manuscript teaches these things.
+Because direct attacks pass through counter wards, this interpretation allows for the use of counter wards as both defensive actions as well as offensive actions - i.e. a counter ward is just a half-completed cut in opposition.

-The Demonstration purposes only interpretation basically suggests that the actions the fencers are performing are not always meant to be martial.
-The book depicts a priest teaching a student, and so the priest asks the student to form certain positions, which the priest binds, and then the student counters.
-It presents us with general lessons on what sort of binds will occur if you attack and they parry (or vice versa) and how you can then respond.
+The Demonstration purposes interpretation basically suggests that the actions the fencers are performing are not always meant to be martial.
+The book depicts a priest teaching a student, and so the priest asks the student to form certain positions which could represent parries or attack, which the priest binds, and then the student counters.
+The actions are not presented in the order in which they would be made, e.g. parries are formed before attacks (or binds) are made, and this is simply the pedadogical style.
+I33 really presents us with general lessons on what sort of binds will occur if you attack and they parry (or vice versa) and how you can then respond.

-In short, there is evidence for and against each interpretation, but I believe the 'Direct attack' and the 'Demonstration purposes only' interpretations offer us the best hope of creating a practical guide that allows us to use the i33 techniques in a competitive sparring environment.
-This is because we can ignore this idea that there is only one tactical approach to fighting with a sword and buckler and present techniques that have broader applicability.
+In short, there is evidence for and against each interpretation, but I believe the 'Direct attack' and the 'Demonstration purposes only' interpretations are more correct, better supported by the text, and offer us the best hope of creating a practical guide that allows us to use the i33 techniques in a competitive sparring environment.
+They also allow for a far larger array of tactical options than the 'Obsesseo first' interpretation.

 All fencing systems include multiple tactical approaches to winning a fight.
 This is nicely summarised by the 'fencers' tactical wheel' in modern fencing.
 This is shows that, when fencing, we can make: